 |High School GPA||Required|

-|High School Class Rank||Required|
+|High School Class Rank||Recommended|

-|Completion of College Preparatory Program||Recommended|
+|Completion of College Preparatory Program||Considered but not required|

-|Demonstration of Competencies||Recommended|
+|Demonstration of Competencies||Required|

 |Credit for Life Experiences||No|